jsbisht/aws-developer-associate/ec2-plus.md

 > aws ssm get-paramters-by-path --names /wordpress/ --with-decryption

 (Decryption requires permission to access parameter store and permission for the CMK from KMS used to encrypt the data)

+---

+# System and Application Logging on EC2

+Cloudwatch monitors the outside metrics of an instance Cloudwatch logs is for logging

+Both of them doesnt natively capture data inside an instance.

+CloudWatch Agent is required for OS visible data.
+It sends this data into CW

+For CW to function, it needs configuration and permissions in addition to having to install the cloud watch agent.

+The cloudwatch agent needs to know what information to inject into cloud watch and cloud watch logs.

+## Permission

+The agent needs some permissions to interact with AWS.
+This is done with an IAM role as best practice. `The IAM role is attached to the instance` which provides the instance and anything running on the instance, permissions to manage CW logs.

+The role say `CloudWatchRole` will require following policies to be attached:

+- CloudWatchAgentServerPolicy
+- AmazonSSMFullAccess

+The data is then injected into CW logs.

+## Logging Config

+There is `one log group for each individual log` we want to capture.

+There is `one log stream for each group for each instance` that needs management.

+We can use parameter store to capture the configuration for the CW agent.

+## Config Wizard

+Wizard is intitiated through CLI using

+> sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard

+Log file path

+> /var/log/httpd/access_log
+> group name: access_log

+> /var/log/httpd/error_log
+> group name: error_log

+Config post the wizard is located at

+> /opt/aws/amazon-cloudwatch-agent/bin/config.json